 We prefer to lead investment rounds, but don’t always.

-We obtain funds periodically usually invest very quickly when we do.
+We obtain funds periodically and usually invest very quickly when we do.
 Then we have no funds until we raise again.
 So in essence we run a batch investment process.

 We prefer conversations, whiteboards, Dropbox and Xero over Investment Memos and pitches, though it’s best to be introduced (by a non-paid intermediary please) or give a detailed email to get that far.